ananace/ruby-sinatra-matrix_sse/README.md

 ## Installation

-Check out this repo, install the bundle, instantiate the config, and run `matrix_sse` to launch the server.
+Check out this repo, install the bundle, instantiate the config, and run `rackup` to launch the server.
 Also available on [DockerHub][4] as `ananace/matrix_sse`.

 An example configuration is provided as;